GabrilH/Aguda-Compiler/aguda-compiler/aguda-M3.md

                 'while false do 5'

 ## How to change the max number of errors to be printed
-To change the max number of errors to be printed you just need to changed the value of the constant `MAX_ERRORS` at the top of the file `type_checker.py`.
+To change the max number of errors to be printed you just need to add the flag `--max_errors={INT}` to any of the running commands, for example:

+        > docker-compose run --rm aguda-compiler --suite --max_errors=10

+        Running all tests with max_errors=10
+        Logs written to /app/logs/invalid-semantic-tests.log
+        Logs written to /app/logs/invalid-syntax-tests.log
+        Logs written to /app/logs/valid-tests.log

+Or even:

+        > docker-compose run --rm aguda-compiler aguda-testing\test\invalid-semantic\tcomp000-wild-on-the-right\wild-on-the-right.agu --max_errors=1

+        Running single test on file 'aguda-testing\test\invalid-semantic\tcomp000-wild-on-the-right\wild-on-the-right.agu' with max_errors=1 let f(_) : (Int) -> Int =
+        2 * _
+        Semantic Error: (3, 30) Wildcard variable '_' cannot be used ...and 1 more errors.

 ## A brief description of how you implemented the symbol table